 - 19.01 In the event that an employee is injured in the performance of their duties, to the extent that the employee is required to stop work and receive medical treatment, the employee will be paid their regular wages for the remainder of the shift.
-If it is necessary, the University will provide, or arrange for, suitable transportation for the employee to the doctor or the hospital, and thereafter, transportation to the employee's home if the employee is unable to return to work. - 19.02 If the University requests a meeting with an employee to discuss the employee's claim under the Workplace Safety and Insurance Act, the University will notify the employee in advance of their right to union representation in the meeting.
+If it is necessary, the University will provide, or arrange for, suitable transportation for the employee to the doctor or the hospital, and thereafter, transportation to the employee's home if the employee is unable to return to work. - 19.02 If the University requests a meeting with an employee to discuss the employee's claim under the Workplace Safety and Insurance Act, the employee will be entitled to have a Union representative present at the meeting.